How to descale a Keurig coffee maker – expert tips for great tasting coffee

 Cleaning a Keurig coffee maker is relatively easy, however descaling even the best coffee maker can be a hassle if you have never done it before, or are using the wrong products.

-Here, experts have shared their advice on how to descale a Keurig coffee maker and how to prevent build-up.
+I've asked experts for their advice on how to descale a Keurig, including their tips for how to descale a coffee maker with vinegar and how to slow and prevent build-up of scale

 How to descale a Keurig coffee maker

-‘Descaling a Keurig coffee maker can not only help to make your appliance more hygienic, removing bacteria and mold but also helps the appliance to run more smoothly, removing stubborn calcium deposits that may be blocking your appliance's internal tank,’ explains Millie Fender, Head of Reviews at Homes & Gardens.
+‘Descaling a Keurig coffee maker can not only help to make your appliance more hygienic, removing bacteria and mold but also helps the appliance to run more smoothly, removing stubborn calcium deposits that may be blocking your appliance's internal tank,’ explains Laura Honey, a former barista and our coffee expert at Homes & Gardens.
 ‘It helps to extend the life of your coffee maker, and keeps your coffee tasting as good as it did when you first brought your model home.’

 There are hundreds of cleaning tips on the internet for descaling Keurig makers, but this is how the experts get it done.